-The arrangement sets up "seamless pathways" for Delta students to transfer into a number of areas of study, including communication, psychology, business administration, liberal studies and criminal justice.
+The arrangement, known as "Warriors on the Way," sets up "seamless pathways" for Delta students to transfer into a number of areas of study, including communication, psychology, business administration, liberal studies and criminal justice.
 The new agreement guarantees that students in at least three of the most popular fields -- liberal studies, psychology and business administration -- will get the courses they need at the Stockton Center, a mere four miles south of Delta College.

 So they can hop onto a bicycle and say goodbye to that long drive to Turlock.